Have you ever asked yourself โAm I an alcoholic?โ

 The reality is that questioning your drinking early is a powerful act of self-care.
 It shows you still have the awareness and strength to intervene before the damage becomes irreversible.

-If you’re not certain whether you’re an alcoholic, here are some steps you can take:
+If youโre not certain whether you can answer the question, Am I an alcoholic, here are some steps you can take:

 - Self-Assessment Tools